kyma-project/eventing-manager/docs/user/troubleshooting/evnt-01-eventing-troubleshooting.md

     ```

 2. Look for logs related to your subscription.
    If you use the NATS backend, a successful dispatch log contains `"message":"event dispatched"`.
-If this log is missing, it could mean thatthe subscriber is unreachable or the NATS server is unavailable.
+If this log is missing, it could mean that the subscriber is unreachable or the NATS server is unavailable.

 ### 5. Check the Subscriber's Health